sudogene/tp/docs/DeveloperGuide.md

 *   1b.
 Training with the same date and time already exists.
     *   1b1.
 CanoE-COACH displays an error message.
-        Use case ends.
+        Use case resumes at step 1.

 **UC08: Delete a training**

 **MSS**

-1. User requests to list trainings
-2. CanoE-COACH shows a list of trainings
-3. User requests to delete a specific training in the list
+1. User requests to delete a specific training in the list
-4. CanoE-COACH deletes the training
+2. CanoE-COACH deletes the training
-5. CanoE-COACH removes the training from all the students that are attending the training.
+3. CanoE-COACH removes the training from all the students that are attending the training.
     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
-  Use case ends.

-* 3a.
 The given index is invalid.
-    * 3a1.
+    * 2a1.
 CanoE-COACH shows an error message.
-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **UC09: Add students to the training**